It is startling to realize how much unbelief is necessary to make belief possible. What we know as blind faith is sustained by innumerable unbeliefs.

 How to Spot the Need for Unbelief

 Here are some things to help you determine if you are under the spell of unbelief.
 Sadly, systems of thought using unbelief as a central theme is easy to find.
 That’s because unbelief is at the foundation of the world’s dominant religious paradigms.
 However, not all religions are harmful.
 For example, Taoism and many forms of Paganism have the least barriers to becoming a freethinker.
-In fact, many encourage the development of your own path.
+In fact, many encourage the development of your path.

 So, unbelief is not central to all spiritual beliefs.
 You can tell the difference quickly.
-If system conflicts with science or other facts, you know you are dealing with unbelief.
+If their system conflicts with science or other facts, you know you are dealing with unbelief.
 This is especially true if the tactic of unbelief is central to the paradigm’s legitimacy.
 If a belief system needs to defend against facts and logic, that is a system of unbelief.

 Bate and Switch